soobinrho/BeeMovr/README.md

 ## Acknowledgement

-Special thakns to Beekeeper Keith Roberts from [The Valley Hive](https://www.thevalleyhive.com/) for being kind and patient to us when we called him out of nowhere and asked, "We want to help bees.
-What can we do for you to help you?
-We can program."
-Keith is the one who provided us with the original problem statement.
+Special thanks to Keith Robert from [The Valley Hive](https://www.thevalleyhive.com/), our favorite beekeeper.

 Also, our work would not have been possible without the paper "[The Impact of Precipitation and Temperature on Honey Yield in the United States](https://etd.auburn.edu/bitstream/handle/10415/7108/Hayes%20Grogan.pdf?sequence=2)" (Hayes Kent Grogan, 2020, Auburn University).
 The paper provided the BeeMovr team with the prediction formula for the relationship between monthly precipitation / maximum temperature / minimum temperature and honey yield, and this is exactly what made our core functionality possible.